 Bahrain is an archipelago of over 30 islands, most of which are uninhabited.
 Bridges and causeways link the three main islands (Bahrain Island, Muharraq and Sitra) and you can drive across the largest, Bahrain Island, in about half an hour, so it doesn’t take long to get orientated.

 The downside is you can get island fever.
 Most expats live on Bahrain Island, either in Manama or in Saar, Budaiya and Hamala to the west.
-More are moving onto Muharraq Island, where new beachside developments have sprung up on reclaimed land, and to a new development in Riffa next to the golf course.
+More are moving onto Muharraq Island, where new beachside developments have sprung up on reclaimed land, including in Riffa, home to Naseem International School, Riffa Views International School and the Special Needs school, The Children's Academy.

 Simply driving round looking for ‘to let’ signs can also reap benefits and if you are interested in a particular compound, befriend the gateman and ask him to let you know if something is coming up.